Bryannn44/assignment1/README.md

 ### **Function 3 : Currency Calcaulator**

 This function helps to calculate the amount from the country they have entered.
-If the amount is set to 2 and country is US, the amount will be converted the amount in US currency.
+If the amount is set to 2 and country is US, the amount will be converted into US currency.

 Add this into your **app.js**: `console.log(nodeModule.convertCalculator(Your amount, The country you want));`